Mutara III Rudahigwa

 Mutara III Rudahigwa (March 1911 – 25 July 1959) was King (umwami) of Rwanda between 1931 and 1959.
-He was the first Rwandan king to be baptised, and Roman Catholicism took hold in Rwanda during his reign.
-His Christian names were Charles Léon Pierre, and he is sometimes referred to as Charles Mutara III Rudahigwa.
+He was the first Rwandan king to bring Catholicism to the country, being baptised Charles Léon Pierre.
+He is thus sometimes referred to as Charles Mutara III Rudahigwa.

 Early life and education

 Rudahigwa was born in March 1911, in the royal capital of Rwanda, Nyanza, to King Yuhi V Musinga, and Queen Kankazi (later Queen Mother Radegonde Nyiramavugo III Kankazi), the first of his eleven wives.
 He was a member of the Tutsi Abanyiginya clan.

 In 1919 he began his education at the Colonial School for Chiefs' Sons in Nyanza, subsequently becoming his father's secretary in 1924.
 In January 1929 he was appointed a chief and administered a province.

 Reign

-Rudahigwa became king on 16 November 1931, the Belgian colonial administration having deposed his father, Yuhi V Musinga, four days earlier for alleged contact with German agents.
-Rudahigwa took the royal name Mutara, becoming Mutara III Rudahigwa.
-He is sometimes referred to as Charles Mutara III Rudahigwa.
+Rudahigwa acceded to the Rwandan throne on 16 November 1931, four days after the Belgian colonial administration deposed his father, Yuhi V Musinga for alleged contact with German agents.
+Rudahigwa took the regnal name Mutara, and after his baptism as Charles Léon Pierre, he is sometimes referred to in full as Charles Mutara III Rudahigwa.

-He was the first Rwandan king to convert to Catholicism, converting in 1943 and taking the Christian name Charles Léon Pierre.
-His father had refused to convert to Christianity, and the Rwandan Catholic Church eventually perceived him as anti-Christian and as an impediment to their civilising mission.
-Rudahigwa had been secretly instructed in Christianity by Léon Classe, the head of the Rwandan Catholic Church, since 1929, and was groomed by the Belgians to replace his father.
-In 1946 he dedicated the country to Christ, effectively making Christianity a state religion.
+In 1943, Rudahigwa was the first Rwandan king to convert to Catholicism.
+His father had refused to convert: the Rwandan Catholic Church saw him as an anti-Christian impediment to their civilising mission.
+From 1929, Rudahigwa had been instructed in Christianity by Bishop Léon Classe of the Apostolic Vicariate of Ruanda, and groomed by the Belgians to replace his father.
+In 1946, Rudahigwa dedicated the country to Jesus Christ, effectively making Christianity the kingdom’s state religion.
 His conversion spearheaded a wave of baptisms in the protectorate.